MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 You can identify whether your connections verify the root certificate by reviewing your connection string.
 -  If your connection string includes `sslmode=verify-ca` or `sslmode=verify-full`, you need to update the certificate.
--  If your connection string includes `sslmode=disable`, `sslmode=allow`, `sslmode=prefer`, or `sslmode=require`, you do not need to update certificates.
+-  If your connection string includes `sslmode=disable`, `sslmode=allow`, `sslmode=prefer`, or `sslmode=require`, you don't need to update certificates.
 -  If your connection string doesn't specify sslmode, you don't need to update certificates.

-If you are using a client that abstracts the connection string away, review the client's documentation to understand whether it verifies certificates.
+If you're using a client that abstracts the connection string away, review the client's documentation to understand whether it verifies certificates.
 To understand PostgreSQL sslmode, review the [SSL mode descriptions](https://www.postgresql.org/docs/11/libpq-ssl.html#ssl-mode-descriptions) in PostgreSQL documentation.

 ### 4. What is the impact if using App Service with Azure Database for PostgreSQL?

-For Azure app services, connecting to Azure Database for PostgreSQL, we can have two possible scenarios and it depends on how on you are using SSL with your application.
+For Azure app services, connecting to Azure Database for PostgreSQL, we can have two possible scenarios and it depends on how on you're using SSL with your application.
 - This new certificate has been added to App Service at platform level.
-If you are using the SSL certificates included on App Service platform in your application, then no action is needed.
+If you're using the SSL certificates included on App Service platform in your application, then no action is needed.
-- If you are explicitly including the path to SSL cert file in your code, then you would need to download the new cert and update the code to use the new cert.
+- If you're explicitly including the path to SSL cert file in your code, then you would need to download the new cert and update the code to use the new cert.
 A good example of this scenario is when you use custom containers in App Service as shared in the [App Service documentation](/azure/app-service/tutorial-multi-container-app#configure-database-variables-in-wordpress)

 ### 5. What is the impact if using Azure Kubernetes Services (AKS) with Azure Database for PostgreSQL?

-If you are trying to connect to the Azure Database for PostgreSQL using Azure Kubernetes Services (AKS), it's similar to access from a dedicated customers host environment.
+If you're trying to connect to the Azure Database for PostgreSQL using Azure Kubernetes Services (AKS), it's similar to access from a dedicated customers host environment.
 Refer to the steps [here](/azure/aks/ingress-own-tls).

 ### 6. What is the impact if using Azure Data Factory to connect to Azure Database for PostgreSQL?